Rent Paid Journal entry results in

 We will understand all these steps with an example to ease the learning process.

-Flop Company rents wooden furniture with lease payments due each month.
-Hit Company took the sofa on Rent for 12 months at Rs.3000 per month and a security deposit of Rs.50,000, which is refundable at the end of the rental tenure.
+Flop Company rents wooden furniture, with lease payments due each month.
+Hit Company took the sofa on rent for 12 months at $ 3,000 per month, with a security deposit of $50,000, refundable at the end of the rental tenure.

-Recommended Article: Fictitious Assets (also called as Fake Assets)
+Recommended Article: Fictitious Assets (also called Fake Assets)

 Steps to record Rent Paid Journal Entry:

-Consider the above steps as questions and these below ones as the answers.
+Consider the above steps as questions and the answers below.

 Step 1.
 We are recording the journal entries in the books of Hit Company.

 Step 2.
-The GL accounts which are part of this transaction are Rent A/c, Rent Payable A/c, Security deposit, and Bank A/c.
+This transaction involves the GL accounts Rent A/c, Rent Payable A/c, Security Deposit, and Bank A/c.

 Step 3 – Nature of GL accounts: